Irish households pay some of the highest prices for electricity in all of Europe. We decided to investigate and explain some of the reasons why.

 Depending on which approach is taken, that could cost between €500mn and over €2bn.

-And this money will most likely be recouped through higher TUoS/DUoS or network tariffs (which we discussed above).
+And this money will most likely be recouped through higher network charges (which we discussed above).
 Which in turn will be passed on to consumers.

 Once the proper investment has been made, renewable energy has the potential to reduce Ireland’s electricity costs.
 But this is well over a decade away.

-Both Iceland and Norway, for example, which are world leaders in renewable energy and have been investing in it long before we have, have significantly cheaper electricity than we do.
-Electricity in Iceland is about 50% cheaper than ours while in Norway it’s about 30% cheaper.
+Both Iceland and Norway, for example, which are world leaders in renewable energy and have been investing in it long before we have, have electricity that is between 40% to 60% cheaper than ours.

-There are currently over 80 data centres operating here, with the vast majority of these located in Dublin, which is the largest data centre hub in Europe.
+There are currently over 80 data centres operating in Ireland, with the vast majority of these in Dublin, which is the largest data centre hub in Europe.
 And there are over 20 more either under construction or with planning permission.

 In most countries data centres only use a small amount of the country’s overall electricity so they don’t have a huge impact on prices.
 That's not the case in Ireland.

 According to a 2020 study by the European Commission, on average data centres accounted for 2.7% of Europe's electricity consumption in 2018.
-This is expected to rise to 3.2% by 2030.
-However, in Ireland this figure currently rests at 21% for 2023, and is expected to rise to 30% before the end of the decade, highlighting data centres’ unparalleled demand on the electricity grid here.
+And this is expected to rise to 3.2% by 2030.
+However, in Ireland this figure currently rests at 22% for 2024, and is expected to rise to 30% before the end of the decade, highlighting data centres’ unparalleled demand on the electricity grid here.

 The pressure from data centres has led to fears of blackouts in recent years and meant we've had to procure high-cost, high-emission emergency generation to help meet demand and this is putting upward pressure on prices.